As of 2017, small businesses in British Columbia were responsible for almost 1.1 million jobs - or 44% of the province’s total employment.

 What Are Some Other Deductions?

-Mandatory deductions are not the only ones that come into play in BC.
-In addition to CPP, EI, Income Tax, and Health Taxes, there are also other deductions you should know about.
+Mandatory payroll deductions are not the only ones that come into play in BC.
+In addition to CPP, EI, Income Tax, and Employer Health Tax, there are also other deductions you should know about.

 Union Dues Deductions